fancy-regex/fancy-regex/README.md

 A goal is to be as efficient as possible.
 For a given regex, the NFA implementation has asymptotic running time linear in the length of the input, while in the general case a backtracking implementation has exponential blowup.
-A an example given in [Static Analysis for Regular Expression Exponential Runtime via Substructural Logics](https://www.cs.bham.ac.uk/~hxt/research/redos_full.pdf) is:
+An example given in [Static Analysis for Regular Expression Exponential Runtime via Substructural Logics](https://www.cs.bham.ac.uk/~hxt/research/redos_full.pdf) is: